1 + 1

 You can then paste the code inside your R chunk.

 That said, typing code yourself has many, many benefits.
 You learn better when you type yourself, make mistakes and have to fix them.
-We encourage you to always type short code snippets.
+I encourage you to always type short code snippets.
 Leave the copying to long ones.

-Sometimes we need to show code chunk options that are added, like when explaining how to name chunks.
+Sometimes I need to show code chunk options that are added, like when explaining how to name chunks.
 In those cases, you may see the code chunk with all the tick marks, etc. like this:

 ```{r block-named}